Ruthwick428/Black-Jack-game-using-Python/README.md

 # Black-Jack-game-using-Python
-Code to build a simple black jack game.
+Code to build a simple black jack game using Python programming language.